From Barcelona to Girona: 10 Great Things to Do in Girona, Spain

 Game of Thrones SMALL GROUP Tour in Girona from Barcelona [book here]

-Girona’s Old City Wall (Muralles de Girona) is one of Europe’s longest and best-preserved medieval walls.
-It’s approximately 3 kilometers long.
-The wall was built between the 9th and 17 centuries to protect the citizens of Girona from invaders.
+Don’t miss the breathtaking city views from Girona’s Old City Wall, one of Europe’s longest and best-preserved medieval walls.
+This remarkable structure, spanning approximately 3 kilometers, was constructed between the 9th and 17th centuries to protect Girona from invaders.

 4. The Eiffel Bridge (Old Iron Bridge)